 In 2016 Tom released an album entitled Now Noise – for his group Memory of Elements (MoE).
-He also received an Australia Council grant to compose and develop the work, and it has been nominated for best Jazz Album in the 2017 APRA Art Music Awards.
-MoE is a constant project, and is comprised of Jamie Oehlers (saxophone), Carl Mackey (saxophone), Simon Jeans (guitar), Pete Jeavons (bass) and Ben Vanderwal (drums).
+He also received an Australia Council grant to compose and develop the work.
+The album won Jazz Work of the Year at the 2017 APRA Art Music Awards, and the jury remarked that is was: ‘A fresh and thoughtful work, epic in scale, demonstrating outstanding compositional craft, many interesting, subtle and well-executed ideas’.
+MoE is an evolving project, and is comprised of Jamie Oehlers (saxophone), Carl Mackey (saxophone), Simon Jeans (guitar), Pete Jeavons (bass) and Ben Vanderwal (drums).
 They performed at the 2011 Wangaratta Jazz Festival, completed a national tour, and have a previously released self-titled album on the Jazzhead label.

 Tom was a member of the successful Perth nu-jazz group VOID, that played live every week for about 4 years, toured extensively and released a CD recording and live DVD entitled Say When.

 He has appeared with high caliber jazz artists from the USA including bassist Robert Hurst, Walter Smith III and Peter Bernstein.
 He regularly collaborates with many Australian musicians; the caliber of James Muller, Simon Barker, Andrew Gander, Kristen Berardi, Phil Slater, Cameron Undy and 20th Century Dog, Dan Barnett, George Washingmachine – and has performed at other Australian jazz festivals including the Melbourne Jazz Festival, Newcastle, York (WA), Manly and Coolah Jazz Festivals.